nickmat/HistoryCal/readme.txt

-                    HistoryCal V0.0.2
+                    HistoryCal V0.0.3
                     =================

-Welcome to the second alpha release of HistoryCal, an ambitious multi-platform historical date and calendar calulator.
+Welcome to the latest alpha release of HistoryCal, an ambitious multi-platform historical date and calendar calulator.

 For more details and links to a compiled version for Windows (XT, Visa, 7 and